Taste New York’s history through a walking food tour

 I love good food.

-I love fresh, good food that leaves a lasting impression, long after the tastebuds have dined out on a new sensation.
+I love fresh, good food that leaves a lasting impression, long after the taste buds have dined out on a new sensation.

-Yes, I may be a style blogger and more often than not when I travel you’ll find me in my natural habitat (fashion stores and beauty outlets) sniffing out a bargain but a big part of of the thrill of travelling for me – whether that’s close to home or overseas – is fossicking for memorable food.
+Yes, I may be a style blogger and more often than not when I travel you’ll find me in my natural habitat (fashion stores and beauty outlets) sniffing out a bargain but a big part of the thrill of traveling for me – whether that’s close to home or overseas – is fossicking for memorable food.

 Whether that’s sitting down to a seven-course degustation menu in a Michelin-starred restaurant or biting into a fresh mozzarella ball wrapped in prosciutto at America’s oldest Italian cheese store, food can be the ultimate souvenir of a trip away.

-Now, lets talk about those mozzarella balls, shall we?
+Now, let’s talk about those mozzarella balls, shall we?

 That first stop on the tour at Alleva Dairy set the foodie scene for the following three hours as we walked through the eldest streets of Little Italy and Chinatown.

-Before setting out I had a pretty good idea that we’d be sampling some amazing food.
+Before setting out I had a pretty good idea that we’d be sampling some amazing NYC food.
 What I hadn’t anticipated were the historical and cultural lessons learned along the way.

 These two neighbourhoods in New York are steeped in history and have grown personalities indicative of their immigrant beginnings.